flora515/sarcasm-project-report/README.md

 ### Sarcasm Detection in Webis-TLDR-17

 First, we tested classifying both, the TLDRs and full posts in the Webis-TLDR-17 data.
-As shown in figure xxx, we found a higher rate of sarcasm when we classified the TLDRs compared to when we classified the full comments.
+We found higher rates of sarcasm when we classified the TLDRs compared to when we classified the full comments.

 ![tldr vs full comments](figures/sarc_rates_tldr_full.png)

 After inspecting the results of both, we suspected an overclassification of sarcasm in the TLDRs and decided to keep results for the full posts.
-The model classified xxx comments as sarcastic and xxx as non-sarcastic.
+The model classified 4,783 comments out of 72,619 comments (6.6%) as sarcastic.

 ### Sarcasm Analysis

-The expression that were characteristic for the sarcastic compared to the non-sarcastic comments are visualized in figure xxx.
+The expression that were characteristic for the sarcastic compared to the non-sarcastic comments are visualized in the wordcloud below.

 ![wordcloud](figures/cloud_white.png)